jimaginary/ELECHONS/README.md

 ### Data modifications
 - Acorn data station 048027 min has some -999degC entries which are clearly invalid.
 These have been removed.
+- Removed data files from stations without latitutde and longtitude data in the metadata set